nordeim/ledgersg/docs/prompt-1.md

 ---

 Awesome job on your meticulous analysis, planning and execution.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
+Now, please meticulously review and update @README.md by making it more informative and attractive GitHub repo README with more relevant details like mermaid diagrams about the user and application interation as well as  interactions between application modules, a file hierarchy diagram with key files and their descripts. include relevant useful details from @start_apps.sh , @GEMINI.md , @Project_Architecture_Document.md , @API_CLI_Usage_Guide.md , @AGENT_BRIEF.md , @API_workflow_examples_and_tips_guide.md , @API_VALIDATION_REPORT.md , @API_CLI_VALIDATION_SUMMARY.md and @UUID_PATTERNS_GUIDE.md

+**List of source files to draw information from:**
+- @start_apps.sh
+- @GEMINI.md
+- @Project_Architecture_Document.md
+- @API_CLI_Usage_Guide.md
+- @AGENT_BRIEF.md
+- @API_workflow_examples_and_tips_guide.md
+- @API_VALIDATION_REPORT.md
+- @API_CLI_VALIDATION_SUMMARY.md
+- @UUID_PATTERNS_GUIDE.md

+---

+Awesome job on your meticulous analysis, planning and execution.
+Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.

 Awesome job on your meticulous analysis, planning and execution.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 Now, please meticulously review and update @README.md , @CLAUDE.md, AGENT_BRIEF.md and @ACCOMPLISHMENTS.md with your major milestone achievements, include things like code changes (updates and additions), enhancements and fixes, lessons learned, troubleshooting guide, any blockers encountered (solved or still persist), any recommended next steps, etc.